Aces wrap up No. 1 playoff seed with 109-100 win over Storm - WHIZ News

 Seattle was already assured of the No. 4 seed and will open the playoffs at home against No. 5 Washington on Thursday.

-The Aces’ opening-round opponent will be either New York or Phoenix, pending the outcome of the Mercury’s game against Chicago later on Sunday.
+The Aces’ opening-round opponent will be eighth-seeded Phoenix, with the series beginning Wednesday in Las Vegas.